krai/ck-qaic/script/setup.aedk/README.md

 # `[R]` Set up QAIC SDKs

 Obtain a pair of QAIC SDKs:
-- Apps SDK to be used on the host for compilation.
+- Apps SDK to be used on the host for compilation (e.g. `qaic-apps-1.6.80.zip`).
-- Platforms SDK to be used on the device for execution.
+- Platform SDK to be used on the device for execution (e.g. `qaic-platform-sdk-1.6.80.zip`).

-These steps are to be repeated for each new SDK version.
+These steps are to be repeated for each new SDK version (`SDK_VER` below).

 ## `[HSR]` Uninstall/Install the Apps SDK

-Go to the directory containing the Apps SDK archive e.g. `qaic-apps-1.6.80.zip`:
+Go to the directory containing your Apps SDK archive e.g. `/data/qaic`.

 ```
 export SDK_VER=1.6.80
 unzip -o qaic-apps-$SDK_VER.zip
 cd qaic-apps-$SDK_VER
+sudo su
 echo "yes" | ./uninstall.sh
 ./install.sh
 ```